Skip to main content

 4. Click Connect and complete the Slack OAuth flow (this installs the app into the workspace).

-Attach the Slack Agent to a flow
+Attach the Slack Custom Agent to a flow

 1. Open the flow in the Flow Builder.